CarterLi/liburing4cpp/README.md

 # liburing4cpp

-Modern C++ binding for [liburing](https://github.com/axboe/liburing) that uses C++2a Coroutines ( but still compiles for `clang` at C++17 mode with `-fcoroutines-ts` )
+Modern C++ binding for [liburing](https://github.com/axboe/liburing) that uses C++20 Coroutines ( but still compiles for `clang` at C++17 mode with `-fcoroutines-ts` )

 Originally named liburing-http-demo ( this project was originally started for demo )

 ## Requirements

-Requires the latest bleeding-edge kernel ( currently 5.6 ).
+Requires the latest kernel ( currently 5.6 ).
 Since [io_uring](https://git.kernel.dk/cgit/liburing/) is in active development, we will drop old kernel support when every new linux kernel version is released ( before the next LTS version is released, maybe ).

-We have limited Linux 5.5 support too.
-Please define `LINUX_KERNEL_VERSION` to `55` in `io_service.hpp`.
-Note you may get performance drop in 5.5 compat mode.

-Tested: `Linux carter-virtual-machine 5.6.0-999-generic #202002092108 SMP Mon Feb 10 02:13:59 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux` with `clang version 9.0.1-8build1`
+Tested: `Linux carter-virtual-machine 5.7.0-999-generic #202005082207 SMP Sat May 9 02:09:38 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux` with `clang version 10.0.0-4ubuntu1`

 ## First glance